Ben-Wintraub24/Ben-Wintraub24/README.md

 ### Hello!
-My name is Ben and I am a current highschool student.
+My name is Ben and I am a sophomore at Rose-Hulman.

 ### Info about me:
 **Languages and Tools:**